 Arbors and Dividers

 I’ve done it!
-I have taken the big leap and arrived at our new home in Dixon MT., a small town in easy reach of Missoula on the Clark Fork River.
-Missoula is one of “America’s 10 Best River Towns” in the south-west of Montana.
-Getting here was an adventure.
-It was challenging not being used to snow on the road.
-As well as contending with carrying our belongings into the home by trudging them through the snow.
+I have taken the big leap and arrived at our new home in Dixon MT, a small town in easy reach of Missoula on the Clark Fork River, one of “America’s 10 Best River Towns” in western Montana.
+Getting here was an adventure, not being used to driving on snowy roads; carrying and pushing my piano and our belongings through the snow into the new home was another challenge.

-The snow has melted away, and looking out of my window into the barren trees onto the Flathead River I’m enjoying the play of sun and shadows on the hills across the river, and the snow-capped peaks of the Mission Mountains in the distance.
+The snow has melted away, and out of my window I see the barren trees along the Flathead River.
+I’m enjoying the play of sun and shadows on the hills across the water and the snow-capped peaks of the Mission Mountains in the distance.
 I hope that the mild weather will hold as long as possible and I can begin getting a feel for our new property and the lay of our hilly terrain.

-I look forward to designing gardens that survive the winters here and the deer and gophers and squirrels.
-One question in particular in on my mind when I look at gardens: How do you design a garden that holds its visual interested even under several inches of snow?
+I look forward to designing gardens that survive the winters here and the many other challenges of deer/pocket gophers/squirrels, extreme heat, difficult soils and limited rainfall.
+One question in particular is on my mind when I look at gardens: What are the design secrets to designing a garden that holds its visual interest even under several inches of snow?

-In Missoula, I’ve noticed a distinct appreciation for naturalistic plantings in private gardens and in public and commercial spaces.
-The plantings at my local grocery store, in particular, caught my eye by their use of boulders, comfortable stepping stone paths, water-wise perennials, woody plants, and ornamental grasses.
-The whole has a very relaxed, naturalistic feeling, and from its designer that I enjoyed talking to, “Lavender Lori” Parr, I learned that she designed the planter beds with the goal of creating a sustainable, long-lived and satisfying plant scene to reflect the store’s policies.
-(Lori grows various hardy Lavenders and makes various products with its oils.)
+In Missoula, I’ve noticed a distinct appreciation for durable, naturalistic plantings in private gardens and public and commercial landscapes.
+The design at my local grocery store, in particular, caught my eye by its use of boulders, comfortable stepping stones, long-flowering hardy perennials, shrubs, small trees and ornamental grasses.
+The whole has a very relaxed and naturalistic feeling, and from Lori Parr, its designer, I learned that her goal was a sustainable plant composition that uses beautiful, low maintenance xeriscape plants of the Mountain West that give the whole a distinct Rocky Mountain feel.
+(Lori goes by the name of “Lavender Lori” because she now grows hardy Lavenders and makes various products with its oils.)

 As I’m looking around to see what other local designers are doing, I talked to Will Grant of Grant Landscape & Design of Missoula.
 His use, too, of indigenous plants, his stated preference of water-conserving plants and his way of incorporating local stone and rocks in pleasing ways impressed me.
 Both Lori’s and Will’s supportive and easy sharing of their experiences enforced what I learned in Southern California: Gardeners everywhere love their work so much that they are willing to share secrets and experience and always support those who want to know…